Patients and visitors

 My Planned Care

 The NHS online platform My Planned Care gives you access to waiting time information for all hospital Trusts in England, including King’s.
-Please note, the waiting times on the platform are provided at speciality level, and may be different to the waiting time you are given by the team treating you.
+Please note, the waiting times on the platform are provided at specialty level, and may be different to the waiting time you are given by the team treating you.

 Free patient Wi-Fi is available at Princess Royal University Hospital (PRUH) and Orpington Hospital.
 Patients and visitors can access the internet free of charge 24 hours a day.